When the Path Curves Out of Sight

 We all want full disclosure on the twists and turns that lie ahead.

-But what if we were granted the knowledge to see into the future and knew the pain that lay ahead.
+But what if we were granted the knowledge to see into the future and knew the pain that lay ahead?
 We’d avoid that path altogether.
 And yet, that path may be the one we’re supposed to take.

 The fact is, we’d never start down any path if we knew the heartbreak that lies ahead.
 The secret is, every path will have suffering and sadness along the way.
 The good news is, every trail will lead to joy, serendipity, and friendship too.

 In some award-winning Star Wars fan fiction I wrote, Yoda tells a young female Jedi.
 “Down that path, only suffering lies.”
 However, Yoda doesn’t tell her the path is the wrong path.
+It may be her destiny.
+And he was probably exaggerating the “suffering” part.
+He meant there will be intense joy and devastating defeats ahead.
+As in all lives.

-We can wait until the clouds clear and we receive total clarity.
-This moment usually doesn’t arrive though.
 And if it does arrive, we often spend our whole lives drawing from that one moment, not realizing it was never meant to set the entire course of our lives.
 It was there to get us to the next step.